priyankapatil2345/superman_batman-detection/README.md

 • Using appropriate datasets for recognizing and interpreting data using machine learning.

-• To show on the optical viewfinder of the camera module whether a person is wearing a helmet or not.
+• To show on the optical viewfinder of the camera module whether the object is Superman 'S' symbol or Batman mask.

+• To Show users how to use the trained model to make predictions on new images, including specifying inference parameters and interpreting the output results.

 ## Abstract
-• A person’s head is classified whether a helmet is worn or not and is detected by the live feed from the system’s camera.
+• The Superman-Batman Detection System using YOLOv5 is an advanced object detection framework designed to accurately identify and classify images containing Superman and Batman.

 • We have completed this project on jetson nano which is a very small computational device.